Aerodynamics is just a philosophy: an open critique

 Fig. 5 Nice view!
 Detailed programming and analyzing vorticity-based methods (Belgrade, summer 2022).

-This was an open criticism (not personal: fight ideas, not people), based on my own short experience on what I have seen, heard and felt (about 10 years in engineering), and it should be taken with an open mind.
+This was an open criticism (not personal: fight ideas, not people), based on my own short experience of what I have seen, heard, and felt (about 10 years in engineering), and it should be taken with an open mind.
 In the end, I am not writing anything that some experts in the field have not said before.

 **This analysis was performed for a small-perturbation assumption (oscillation angles are exaggerated for better visualization; some forces are hidden to avoid saturation).